 Research shows that it costs approximately five times more to acquire a new customer than to retain an existing one.
 Understanding how a customer perceives your brand can help to improve brand awareness and loyalty.
 Consider asking questions about how the customer perceives your brand and what comes to mind when they think about your product or service.

 Discover more: Voice of the Customer examples

 Repustate Data Tells All

 Once the survey has been sent and feedback received, you need to unlock the meaning in your data.
-That’s where Repustate comes in as a leading source to know your customers like never before.
+That’s where Repustate customer feedback analysis tool comes in as a leading source to know your customers like never before.

 From extracting survey sentiment to video content analysis, we offer solutions to find insights in your surveys, social media, videos, and more.
 We’re a trusted partner to clients worldwide, with our multilingual sentiment analysis and VCA solution setting us apart from our competitors.

 Our semantic search and text analytics API means that we can offer accurate and efficient results in 23 languages and dialects.
 Get to know your customer better and reap the benefits with Repustate’s VoC survey solution.